ssoheilmhd/linux-operating-system-health-check/README.md

 # linux-operating-system-health-check
-this project is developed to check the linux systems health situation and makes good reports for users
+This project is developed to check the linux systems health situation and makes good reports for users this is an example usage of this script :
+`chmox +x Controller.sh
+./Controller.sh
+`